Cipher-Syntax/Cipher-Syntax/README.md

 ### How I Build (My Philosophy)

-- **🏛️ Architecture First:** Every great product is built on a solid foundation.
+- **Architecture First:** Every great product is built on a solid foundation.
 I prioritize clean, decoupled systems before writing the first line of code.
-- **⚡ Performance as a Feature:** Fast applications are a baseline, not an afterthought.
+- **Performance as a Feature:** Fast applications are a baseline, not an afterthought.
 I optimize for speed, responsiveness, and minimal technical debt.
-- **🎨 Design Engineering:** A product isn't finished if it doesn't look incredible.
+- **Design Engineering:** A product isn't finished if it doesn't look incredible.
 I bridge the gap between heavy backend logic and premium, user-centric UI/UX.
-- **📖 Continuous Mastery:** Technology moves fast.
+- **Continuous Mastery:** Technology moves fast.
 I constantly refine my skills, test new paradigms, and document my best practices through daily engineering snippets.

 ---